Generic name: magnesium salicylate (mag NEE zee um sa LIS i late)

 Ask a doctor or pharmacist if it is safe for you to use magnesium salicylate if you are also using:

 This list is not complete.
-Other drugs may interact with magnesium salicylate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect magnesium salicylate, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.